mikeisesele/easylog/README.md

 2. **Initialization**: Initialize the logger during your application's initialization phase with optional configurations:

     ```kotlin

+    // This setup can be done in your Application class or BaseAvtivty if you have one.
+    // Otherwise, the MainActivity works just fine.

     EasyLog.setup(
         filterTag = "CustomTag", // Optional filter tag for log messages.
 Defaults to EASY-LOG
         debugMode = BuildConfig.DEBUG // Ensure logs performs in debug mode only. [ BuildConfig.DEBUG returns false in release environment ]